Saar25/Amusic/README.md

 ## Manual Running

 The application requires docker (to run database), and java 17 (for server and client)
-Then you can the project libraries using
+Then you can initialize the project libraries using

 ```bash
 ./mvnw clean install